invictus-integration/docs-ifa/framework/components/pubsub-rmq.md

 *	All the required queue, exchanges and bindings are automatically created.
 *	The main queue where all the message are forwarded from the subscriber queues is called “***inv_pubsubqueue***”.
 *	There is only one exchange being created, it is called “***main_exchange***”.
 *	The main exchange is of type headers.
+For more information how this exchange works please go to [https://www.cloudamqp.com/blog/part4-rabbitmq-for-beginners-exchanges-routing-keys-bindings.html#headers-exchange]
 *	RabbitMQ requires a connection string.
 Please follow the correct format (amqp://user:pass@host/vhost) for more information please visit [https://www.rabbitmq.com/uri-spec.html](https://www.rabbitmq.com/uri-spec.html).
 *	A dead letter queue is automatically created and is called “***dead_letter_queue***”.
 *	A dead letter exchange is automatically created and called “***dead..letter.exchange***”.